NetSPI/PowerUpSQL/README.md

 To list functions from the module, type `Get-Command -Module PowerUpSQL`

+To list help for a function, type `Get-Help FunctionName`

 To run as an alternative domain user, use the runas command to launch PowerShell first.

 Example: `runas /noprofile /netonly /user:domain\user PowerShell.exe`